rest-for-physics/framework/CONTRIBUTING.md

 ### The commit message format

-One of the most critical parts of a commit in the REST repository is the commit message.
+One of the `most critical` parts of a commit in the REST repository is the `commit message`.
 The Gitlab web interface will allow to list and navigate through the commit history and changes introduced in each file.